 Problems arise when the public are unaware of the complications and dangers.
 For example, an on-going problematic headache following a head injury, or even a whiplash, can be indicative of a slow brain bleed and if left untreated can lead to more severe damage or in rare instances death.

 Brain injuries respond best and most spontaneously to immediate and aggressive treatment.
 Doctors still dismiss many people and send them home to rest and take an aspirin.
 People don’t question the advice given because they trust that the doctor knows best.
 A delayed referral can make a difference in how well someone recovers.

 That a biological cascade of inflammatory chemicals is continuing to cause cellular damage is also generally dismissed.
 Medications are being developed to slow this chemical cascade; however, they are not yet in mainstream clinical usage (at the time of writing August 2019) and may cause unknown side-effects and further problems as the body, and injured brain, can be sensitive to and reject the synthetic ingredients of prescribed drugs.

-Ignoring the secondary outcomes of brain injury can cause symptoms to last for months, or possibly many years during which, people struggle, relationships become fraught and fall apart, sources of income can stop, and some people even end up in prison – all as a result of this lack of awareness.
+Ignoring the secondary outcomes of brain injury can cause symptoms to last for months, or possibly many years during which, people struggle, relationships become fraught and fall apart, sources of income can stop, and some people even end up in the penal system – all as a result of this lack of awareness.

-These issues and outcomes are both traumatic and severe and can cause many severe complications such as a loss of mental wellness and isolation from social circles and community.
+These issues and outcomes are both traumatic and severe and can cause many serious complications such as a loss of mental wellness and isolation from social circles and community.

 What to do